 On 1st February 2013 there were three Caspian Gulls present at Candles Landfill in Telford: an adult that has been present on and off since 30th November, a 1st-winter that was first seen on 27th December, and a new adult.
 The latter was seen to possess a yellow ring, and a review of a still image from video footage taken at the time enabled the letters “PADZ” to be read.

 A prompt response from Poland revealed that it had been ringed as a pullus in a cachinnans colony to the west of Krakow in the south of the country in May 2009.
 This colony falls outside the proposed “hybrid zone” where Caspian and Herring Gulls interbreed as indicated in the ground-breaking British Birds article in December 2011.
 (See a map of this bird’s movements.)

 This new adult brings the total number of Caspian Gulls recorded at Candles this winter to an impressive 10, and is thought to be the first ringed individual recorded in the county.

 Shropshire’s Community Wildlife Groups

-There are six Community Wildlife Groups, which between them cover most of the Shropshire Hills.
+There are eight Community Wildlife Groups, which between them cover most of the Shropshire Hills.
 All are doing bird surveys, and would welcome the involvement of other birdwatchers.